-This paper proposes a novel approach to providing reliability as an elastic service in cloud computing.
-Relying on peer-to-peer checkpointing, the problem of joint reliability maximization is formulated as an optimization problem, in which data center operators need to find optimal checkpoint scheduling and make routing/placement decisions in order to maximize an aggregate utility of reliability.
-The optimization problem, shown to be non-convex and combinatorial in nature, is efficiently solved using a distributed algorithm based on dual decomposition.
-Numerical examples with synthesized traffic traces show that our solution significantly improves reliability by an order of magnitude over both random peer-to-peer and centralized checkpointing mechanisms.
+This paper proposes a novel approach to providing reliability as an elastic and on-demand service in cloud computing.
+Relying on peer-to-peer checkpointing, the problem of joint reliability maximization is formulated as an optimization, in which data center operators need to find checkpoint scheduling and make routing/placement decisions in order to maximize an aggregate utility of reliability.
+The resulting optimization problem, which is shown to be non-convex and combinatorial, is efficiently solved using a distributed algorithm based on dual decomposition.
+Numerical examples with synthesized traffic trace shows that our solution significantly improves reliability by an oder of magnitude over both random peer-to-peer and centralized checkpointing mechanisms.